The Death of Hypertext?

 The time might be right, after all.
 I agree with Laforge’s conclusion, “I believe that the promise of hypertext fiction is worth pursuing, even now, or maybe especially now.”

-That pursuit: what should it look like, now that it is 2012?
+That pursuit: what should it look like, now?